Marine Superintendent of Health, Safety & Environment

 - Development of HSE management and Board of Director reports;

-- Play a key role in HSE communication strategies to vessel employees;
+- Provide marine expertise in HSE communication strategies to vessel employees;

-- Assist the Health & Safety Manager in defining and coordinating Safety Officer vessel activities;
+- Provide marine expertise to the HSE Manager in defining and coordinating Safety Officer and Environmental Technician vessel activities;

-- Assist with SMS reviews as required under SMS and OHS Policy;
+- Provide marine expertise with SMS reviews as required under SMS and OHS Policy;

 - Transport Canada issued STCW 95 Certification of Competency as: